acampbell3000/grails-picasa/README.txt

 ------------------------
 Configuration:
 ------------------------
-Once install your new picasa gallery will be available at the following
+Once installed your new picasa gallery will be available at the following
 URL:

     http://{HOSTNAME}:{PORT}/{APPLICATION-NAME}/picasa

-If you would prefer to change the URL to the contact form, please take advantage of the grails-app/conf/UrlMappings.groovy file.
-For example, to change the mapping from "picasa" to "gallery" insert the following line into your URL mappings file:
+The Picasa photo gallery implements a RESTful style URL which is not configured by default in the downloaded binary.
+Therefore, you must update your grails-app/conf/UrlMappings.groovy to include the following mapping
+block:

-    "/gallery" {
+    "/photo/list/$albumId" {
-        controller = "picasa"
+        controller = "photo"
+        action = "list"
     }

+    "/photo/ajaxList/$albumId" {
+        controller = "photo"
+        action = "ajaxList"
+    }

+    "/photo/show/$albumId/$photoId" {
+        controller = "photo"
+        action = "show"
+    }

+    "/photo/ajaxShow/$albumId/$photoId" {
+        controller = "photo"
+        action = "ajaxShow"
+    }

-The next step is to provide the neccessary configuration and your Google Picasa Web Album account details.
-The configuration is available in the grails-app/conf/Config.groovy file.
-The existing example represents a standard configuration.
-Please update as required.
+The next step is to provide the Picasa plug-in your Google Picasa web album account details.
+These details should be inserted into the grails-app/conf/Config.groovy file.
+The following shows an example Picasa configuration block:

+    picasa {
+        // Required
+        username = "joe.bloggs@gmail.com"
+        password = "password"
+        imgmax = 800
+        thumbsize = 72

+        // Optional
+        max = 10
+        maxsteps = 5
+    }

+Configuration properties:

+    * username - Your Google Picasa web album username.
+    * password - Your Google Picasa web album password.
+    * imgmax - The maximum width of each photo viewed through the photo controller.
+    * thumbsize - The maximum width of each album's and photo's thumbnail.
+    * max - The maximum number of listing displayed per page.
+    * maxsteps - The maximum number of steps displayed in the pagination block.

+Note: The properties imgmax and thumbsize are subject to a valid set of values detailed by the API's reference guide.

 ------------------------
 Further documentation: